algobulls/algobulls_help_site/docs/member/settings.md

 **Education** - If we know whether you have any past financial background, our specialists will be able to connect with you more effectively over the phone/email.
 (For example, Commerce, MBA Finance, and so on.)

-## 3. Password & Security
+**ii.
+Password & Security**

 ![Settings](imgs/settings3.png)

 You can edit your password and check other security options here .

-## 4. Trade Manager
+iii.
+Trade Manager

 ![Settings](imgs/settings4.png)

 Enter your agent's details here if your AlgoBulls platform account will be managed by them.

-!!!
+>!!!
 NOTE -
+>

-    Please do not share your AlgoBulls credentials with your agent.
+>Please do not share your AlgoBulls credentials with your agent.
 Once you add your agent details here, the agent gets a separate set of credentials with limited account access to manage your trades.
+>

-    AlgoBulls will not be responsible for any issues occurring because of deliberate or leaked credentials of your account.
+>AlgoBulls will not be responsible for any issues occurring because of deliberate or leaked credentials of your account.

 ## 5. Developer Options

 ![Settings](imgs/settings5.png)

 We offer the Python Build service to the developers through our platform.
 Developers can use the [pyalgotrading](https://github.com/algobulls/pyalgotrading/)  package to create and test their own strategies.
-To learn more, visit the [Developer Options](../developers.md)  Help page.
+To learn more, visit the [Developer Options](../developers.md) help page.